Deeparaj-24/mypkg/README.md

 # mypkg
-This contains codes for week0 task of Alphabot Internship
+This repository contains codes for week0 task of Alphabot Internship and the documenation that contains all the learning resources

 Clone this repository to the src folder of your workspace and run catkin make from your workspace.